 Riverboat gambling regulations

 Then, in 1951, Senator Lyndon Johnson had a hand in drafting the Transportation of Gambling Devices Act.
-This made transportation of gambling devices across state lines a crime unless it was allowed in the place you were headed to.
+This made it a crime to transport gambling devices across state lines unless it was allowed in the place you were headed to.
 It also made it possible for certain types of river vessels and some riverside destinations to continue plying their trade.

-Riverboat gambling is now legal in six states with Iowa leading the way in 1989.
-Illinois and Louisiana followed in 1991.
-Mississippi, Indiana, and Missouri legalized the activity in 1993.
+Today, riverboat gambling is legal in six states.
+Iowa led the way in 1991; Illinois and Louisiana followed in the same year.
+Mississippi, Indiana and Missouri legalized the activity in 1993.

-These days, if you want to gamble on board a vessel in waters bordering any of the six states, you’ll need to be 21 years of age or older.
+These days, if you want to gamble onboard a vessel in waters bordering any of these six states, you’ll need to be 21 years of age or older.
 Be sure to check out the gambling legislation in the state you’ll be playing in.
-For example, if you win more than $1,200 at a riverboat casino in Iowa, you must pay over 5 percent in taxes.
-You can get some of this money back if you file a state income tax return.
-In Illinois, 15 percent of winnings must go to the state and 5 percent to the local community.
+For example, if you win more than $1,200 at a riverboat casino in Iowa, you must pay more than 5% in taxes.
+You can reclaim some of this money if you file a state income tax return.
+Meanwhile, in Illinois, 15% of winnings must go to the state and 5% to the local community.

 Interesting facts about riverboat casinos